Shyama Charan Tripura

 Shyama Charan Tripura is an Indian politician and social activist from Tripura.
-He was a Member of Legislative Assembly (MLA) representing Chawamanu in 1998 and 2003.
-He won from Chhawmanu twice and from Santibazar once as an MLA.
+He was a member of the Tripura Legislative Assembly representing Chawamanu in 1998 and 2003.
+He was elected from Chhawmanu twice and from Santibazar once as an MLA.

-He was an active voice for tribal rights.
+He was an advocate for tribal rights.

-He was the founder of Tripura Upajati Juba Samiti and Indigenous People's Front of Tripura along with Harinath Debbarma.
+He was a founder of the Tripura Upajati Juba Samiti and the Indigenous People's Front of Tripura along with Harinath Debbarma.